Uberi/University-Notes/PHIL110A/PHIL110A.md

 We are writing why the premises are used, not that the premises are true.

 * Arguments should focus on the thesis and the thesis alone.
 Do not talk about anything else.

-;wip: read the feedback on the first paper and the marking rubric - the "mechanics" grade marks the wording, style, and general aesthetics of the paper

-* the assessment paragraphs were lacking. we should point out weaknesses and rebuttals to those weaknesses
+* The assessment paragraphs were lacking. we should point out weaknesses and rebuttals to those weaknesses

 Do/don't: